Unreleased Half-Life games: Ravenholm

-Source 2 era (2007–present)
+Source 2 era (2013–present)

 Half-Life 3

 Half-Life 3 was in development between 2013 and 2014.
 Valve planned to use procedurally generated levels alongside a "crafted experience", similar to the Left 4 Dead series; the game would generate different routes through environments each time it was played.
 The team took new scans of the face of Frank Sheldon, whose likeness was used for the G-Man character in Half-Life 2.
 The Source 2 engine was still unfinished and the project was canceled early in development.

 Borealis

-Shortly before his departure from Valve in 2016, Laidlaw led a virtual reality project on the Source 2 engine, Borealis, set on the time-travelling ship mentioned in Episode Two and Portal 2.
+Shortly before his departure from Valve in 2016, Laidlaw led a virtual reality (VR) project on the Source 2 engine, Borealis, set on the time-travelling ship mentioned in Episode Two and Portal 2.
 The game would skip between the Combine's conquering of Earth before Half-Life 2 and a time set shortly after Episode Two.
 A minigame in which players would fish off the bow of the ship was also proposed.
 Laidlaw said the project ended because it was too early to be working in VR: "When people are struggling with the basic tools they need to rough out a concept, it's hard to convey any sort of vision, and it all evaporated pretty quickly."

 HLX

-Following the release of Alyx, discoveries by dataminers examining updates to the Source 2 engine in updates to Counter-Strike 2 and DOTA 2 revealed that Valve was in active late-stage development of a non-VR, first-person shooter video game, codenamed "HLX".
-In January 2025, Mike Shapiro, the voice actor for G-Man, posted a cryptic message on X suggesting "unexpected surprises" in the new year.
-By April 2025, it was reported that HLX was being widely playtested, and that it would be a sequel to Episode Two.
-Further rumors circulated after the November 2025 announcement of the second generation Steam Machine, as Valve hardware announcements had previously coincided with the announcement of a new game, such as Alyx being released alongside the Valve Index.
-Several industry insiders, dataminers, and leakers reported that Valve was planning a 2025 announcement for Half-Life 3, which they had been developing under the codename HLX.
+Following the release of Half-Life: Alyx in 2020, dataminers examining updates to the Source 2 engine discovered that Valve was developing a non-VR game codenamed HLX.
+On December 31, 2024, Mike Shapiro, the voice actor for the G-Man, posted a cryptic message on X suggesting "unexpected surprises" in the new year.
+In April, it was reported that HLX was being playtested and would be a sequel to Episode Two.
+Industry insiders, dataminers and leakers reported that Valve was planning a 2025 announcement for HLX.
+In December, the Insider Gaming senior editor Mike Straw said HLX was planned as a launch game for Valve's Steam Machine hardware, and the announcement had been delayed by the rising cost of RAM.